VlahoZrinski/blockassist/README.md

 ### Play Minecraft
 * Wait until two Minecraft windows have opened
 * Press `ENTER` in terminal.
-* Go to the first Minecraft window, the game will start.
+* Go to the first Minecraft window, the game and the map should start itself, must not create one yourself.
 * **Note for VNC users**: To enable in-game keys, Press `ENTER` inside the game window.
 * Build the building to increase your progress.
 (More progress = Better trained AI).
   * Left-click pickaxe to remove, Left-click *Dirt* on red tiles, Right-click stone, glasses, plonks on place holders.